hsarasan/hs-code/_projects/zeromq_patterns/dealer-router/readme.md

     How it works:
         DEALER is a non-blocking version of REQ (can send multiple requests).
         ROUTER is a non-blocking version of REP (routes messages to specific clients).
+        WORKER (if present, ROUTER forwards to worker).
+Worker will send response to Dealer

+DEALER->ROUTER->WORKER->DEALER

         Used to implement load-balanced RPC servers.

 Example: High-performance trading gateways handling multiple clients.